Brazil ex-minister accused of obstructing corruption probe

 Vieira Lima was in charge of President Michel Temer's relations with congress.

-Vieira Lima's attorney Gamil Föppel said his arrest was not necessary, because the former minister never refused to collaborate in the investigation and had offered to give the police his passport.

-(Reporting by Lisandra Paraguassu; Writing by Brad Brooks and Bruno Federowski; Editing by Lisa Shumaker)
+An attorney for Vieira Lima did not immediately reply to requests for comment.
+(Reporting by Lisandra Paraguassu; Writing by Brad Brooks and Bruno Federowski)